Donald Trump’s Holiday News Includes Impeachment Billboard And Possible Michael Flynn Flip

 Also this week, Tom Steyer of California has beefed up his advertorial efforts for a Trump impeachment.
 Chicago Tribune reported that as the ball drops in New York City in Times Square on New Year’s Eve, a billboard ad will run saying Americans “need to impeach” Donald Trump.

-Impeachment talks became part of every day vernacular for Americans shortly after Michael Flynn was fired by Donald Trump, and picked up steam when former FBI Director James Comey was fired by Trump.
+Impeachment talks became part of everyday vernacular for Americans shortly after Michael Flynn was fired by Donald Trump, and picked up steam when former FBI Director James Comey was fired by Trump.
 That was early 2017.

 Now, Michael Flynn is bracing for a legal fight.
 On the eve of Thanksgiving, lawyers for Michael Flynn reportedly contacted the president’s legal team to say they could no longer discuss or share information in the investigation being run by special prosecutor Robert Mueller.